chiayolin/cylisp/README.md

-# cylisp
+# CyLISP
-CyLisp - A Minimalistic Scheme-Compatible Lisp Interpreter
+CyLISP is a minimalistic Scheme-inspired Lisp machine.